 What Is The Pitch?

-The BASIC is a single custom made titanium-coated 10mm dynamic driver IEM.
-The driver is encased in a shallow 2-piece CNC-milled aluminum housing finished in similar style to the Primacy with the same black coating and white “Oriveti” moniker on the front.
+The BASIC is a single custom-made titanium-coated 10mm dynamic driver IEM.
+The driver is encased in a shallow 2-piece CNC-milled aluminum housing finished in a similar style to the Primacy with the same black coating and white “Oriveti” moniker on the front.

 The aluminum housing is accented at the top with a set of standard MMCX connectors made of soft TPE on the outside and hard PP plastic on the inside.
 They are actually quite long but feel very solid and quite durable.

-There is no solid y-split tube barrel with chin strap such as you get on the Primacy.
-Instead, there is a more simplistic low profile black heat shrink wrap and adjustable black tube chin strap.
+There is no solid y-split tube barrel with a chin strap such as you get on the Primacy.
+Instead, there is a more simplistic low-profile black heat shrink wrap and adjustable black tube chin strap.

-The braided cable itself is soft, pliant and easy to work with and suffering from low microphonics which is a big bonus at this level.
-It certainly is a step up from cheaper copper cables you sometimes get bundled with, even on costlier CIEMS.
+The braided cable itself is soft, pliant, and with low microphonics which is a big bonus at this level.
+It certainly is a step up from the cheaper copper cables you sometimes get bundled with, even on costlier CIEMS.

 The BASIC is lighter than the Primacy and despite the long MMCX stem, it is a very comfortable fit with no lateral movement and a nice natural fold over the ear for the cable.
-You can also elect to choose a spare set of soft ear hooks by attaching them to the cable but for me these a little bit of unnecessary girth to what is a fairly low profile fit.
+You can also elect to choose a spare set of soft ear hooks by attaching them to the cable but for me, these have a little bit of unnecessary girth to what is a fairly low-profile fit.

 Isolation will depend on the choice of tips.
 Interestingly Oriveti elected not to supply any foam tips with the BASIC.
 The Primacy comes with 2 foam sizes and was an excellent pairing for passive noise isolation.

 Instead, you do have a wide range of tips, both single and double flange but no foams so there will be a slight diminution in isolation on the BASIC compared to the Primacy.